Supreme Headquarters Allied Powers Europe: 1980s–1990s

 An early retirement again disrupted the Mons headquarters in 2000 as General Wesley Clark was shunted aside in favor of Air Force general Joseph Ralston.
 Although the move was publicly characterized as a purely administrative move necessitated by Clark's approaching retirement and the lack of an open four-star slot for the highly respected Ralston [a reality which would have compelled him to either accept a temporary demotion to two-star rank or retire from the service], Clark's relief has been often seen as a slap at the general on the part of a Pentagon leadership that had been very much at odds with him during the Kosovo war the previous spring.

 From the early 2000s ACO as it became had more and more activities related to the NATO Response Force.
 Yet after Estonia, Latvia, and Lithuania joined the alliance, and especially after the 2008 Georgia-Russia war, more attention began to be paid to NATO's core Article 5 defence obligations.
 The three Baltic states' worries were specifically focused on a potential Russian threat.
 Thus while some exercises were ostentially run to prepare the NRF, sometimes they also included Article 5 aspects.
 Among these dual-purpose exercises was 'Steadfast Jazz', part of the NATO Exercise Steadfast series, which was run in November 2013 across a number of NATO countries, including Poland and the Baltic states.

+Badges of the majors commands in 1989

+This is a gallery of the badges of the Allied Command Europe (ACE), led by Supreme Allied Commander Europe (SACEUR), in 1989.

-2003-present: Headquarters of Allied Command Operations
+2003–present: Headquarters of Allied Command Operations

 Since 2003 it has been the headquarters of Allied Command Operations, controlling all NATO operations worldwide.
 SHAPE retained its traditional name with reference to Europe for legal reasons although the geographical scope of its activities was extended in 2003.
 At that time, NATO's command in Lisbon, historically part of Allied Command Atlantic, was reassigned to ACO.

 In 2003, a French flag was set up in the SHAPE headquarters in Mons following the return, after almost forty years, of French military officers to the HQ.
-Fifteen French military officers, including General Jean-Jacques Bart, work there, of a total amount of 1,100 personnel.
+Fifteen French military officers, including General Jean-Jacques Bart, work there, of a total number of 1,100 personnel.
 They are however considered as "inserted," and not as "integrated," as they cannot be ordered to move without previous French approval.

 A new structure was developed with three main headquarters under Allied Command Operations: